plumed/plumed2/src/pycv/README.md

 functions in the Python language.

 Advantages of using PYCV over standard development of CVs in C++ are:
- 1. code may be prototyped in a high-level language, with access to extensive mathematical libraries, and almost no boilerplate;
+ 1. functions may be prototyped in  high-level code, using extensive mathematical libraries, and no boilerplate;
+ 2. just-in-time compilation
- 2. there are no compilation and link delays (just-in-time compilation occurs transparently);
+    occurs transparently: there are no compilation and link delays for code changes;
- 3. the required gradients of CVs can be computed autmatically.
+ 3. CVs may be automatically differentiated in common cases.